abhivij/bloodbased-pancancer-diagnosis/README.md

 Build a generic pipeline to run any biomarker dataset on multiple feature extraction methods and classification models

 ### Type of data used
-microRNAs from Extra Cellular Vesicles
+ Markup : * microRNAs from Extra Cellular Vesicles
-Total RNA from Tumour Educated Platelets
+          * Total RNA from Tumour Educated Platelets